wetryingtodorock/getblock-docs/en/rpc-service/bsv/json-rpc/bsv_getrawmempool.md

 ---
-title: bsv:getrawmempool \[POST\]
+title: bsv:getrawmempool - Bitcoin SV
-description: Returns all transaction ids in memory pool as a json array of stringtransaction ids.Hint use getmempoolentry to fetch a specific transaction from themempool.
+description: Example code for the bsv:getrawmempool json-rpc method. Сomplete guide on how to use bsv:getrawmempool json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters